schrauger/UCF-People-Directory/README.md

-# UCF-People-Directory
+# UCF-College-Accordion
-Directory viewer for the UCF People Custom Post Type
+Accordion shortcode for the UCF College Theme

 Use [ucf_people_directory] shortcode on a page